Relative tilting theory in abelian categories I: Auslander-Buchweitz-Reiten approximations theory in subcategories and cotorsion pairs: Introduction

 Let $\mathcal{X}$ and $\mathcal{T}$ be classes of objects in an abelian category $\C.$ In Section 5, we study a new class of objects $C\in\mathcal{C}$ admitting an exact sequence

 with $T_{i}\in\mathcal{T}\cap\mathcal{X}$ and $\Ker(f_{i})\in\X$ $\forall i\in[1,n]$.
-This is a generalization of the class of modules $n$-generated by a given module, which were introduced by Silvana Bazzoni \cite{Bazzonintilting} and Jiaqun Wei \cite{Wei} as a tool in the characterization of tilting modules.
-Our main result in this section is proposition \ref{pro:Genn cerrado por n-cocientes}, where it is given the conditions needed for this class to be closed by $n$-quotients in $\mathcal{X}$. \
+This is a generalization of the class of modules $n$-generated by a given module, which were introduced by S. Bazzoni \cite{Bazzonintilting} and J. Wei \cite{Wei} as a tool in the characterization of tilting modules.
+The goal of this section is to review some basic properties of such class that will be used in \cite{Argudin-Mendoza2} to characterize when a class $\T$ in $\C$ is $n$-$\X$-tilting. \

-It is worth to point out that we will be working in abstract abelian categories without assuming the existence of enough projectives or injectives.
+It is worth pointing out that we will be working in abstract abelian categories without assuming the existence of enough projectives or injectives.
 Furthermore, we will incorporate examples where our theory can be exploited.
 Namely, we shall include examples on $n$-cluster tilting categories, $\mathcal{FP}_{n}$ objects and relative Gorenstein objects among others.